Here’s how to take the perfect urban portrait!

 - Tunnels – The leading lines you get with tunnels are perfect for urban portraits.
 Look for these in places like subway systems, underground road crossings, or sometimes bridges.

 - Iconic architecture – Whether the architecture is old, or an ultra modern building, these are excellent places to find great backgrounds.
+You can also use abandoned buildings near you.

 - Street art – Whether this is graffiti or other forms of street art, these often have great potential for portrait work.